RAW CREAMY VEGAN MISO SOUP WITH MUSHROOMS

 - 1/2 cup baby bella mushrooms or mushrooms of choice, sliced

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons sesame oil or vegetable broth/water

-- 2 tablespoons tamari, soy sauce, nama shoyu or coconut amino’s (I used tamari)
+- 2 tablespoons tamari, soy sauce, nama shoyu or coconut aminos (I used tamari)

 - juice of 1 – 2 medium lemons or 2 – 3 small limes